SUDDEN DESU

 Hidden Dev Credits

-Just a simple dev credits screen.
-Nothing to write home about, though it's nice to have it dug out of the code after all these years.
-It will remain on the screen for a few seconds or until you hit a button, then move on to the title screen.
-The final line at the bottom translates to "Don't Copy [this game]!!" in a commanding tone.
+A simple dev credits screen, dug out of the code after all these years.
+It will remain on the screen for a few seconds or until you hit a button, then moves on to the title screen.
+The final line at the bottom translates to “Don’t Copy [this game]!!” in a commanding tone.

 Debug Tools

-Here's the big find of the game: a fully functional dev tools menu.
+Here’s the big find of the game: a fully functional set of developer tools.
 Game Mode brings you back to the game.
-Debug Mode is kind of a let down: it's simply a test of all the images in the game.
-There's a Sound Mode which is pretty self explanatory, and a Trick Mode, which lets you select the trick stages.
+Debug Mode is kind of a let down: it’s simply a test of all the images in the game.
+There’s a Sound Mode which is pretty self explanatory, and a Trick Mode, which lets you select the trick stages.

 Here’s the MAME cheat shortcuts: